-Soto is one of Indonesian popular foods.
-With many different regions and ethnicities, they do enrich the variety of soto itself in the country.
+Soto Ayam Lamongan is one of my ultimate childhood dishes.
+The variants is too many due regions and ethnicities which are enriching the diversity the variety.
 Soto is an Indonesian soup that can be made with or without coconut milk.
-This time, I present Soto Ayam Lamongan.
 As there are ample collection of soto in Indonesian culinary, you may see some of my soto posts.

 In Surabaya and its surrounding, SOTO LAMONGAN refers to Soto Ayam Lamongan which can translated as Lamongan style Chicken Soup.
 While SOTO MADURA refers to Soto Daging (Madura style Beef Soup).
 If you drive about 2 hours to the east toward Bali, there is a small town call Probolinggo, this town also has a different soto ayam.
 What the difference between these two soto ayam is the koyah to sprinkle over the soto.
 Soto Ayam Lamongan uses a mix of shrimp crackers and fried garlic that are ground.
 While the Soto in Probolinggo, the koyah is made from toasted grated coconut.

 Did you remember about Indonesian yellow spice paste (bumbu dasar kuning) post?
 This recipe can use that short cut.
 However, my bumbu dasar kuning stock is done, so I have to make from scratch.

 1 whole free range chicken (about 1 kg, 2.2 lbs), quartered